-On May 15, 2014, the Company signed a letter of intent to acquire 100% of the outstanding shares of Inukshuk Exploration Inc. ("Inukshuk").
-Inukshuk owns a 100% interest in the Hood River Property in Nunavut through a 20-year renewable mineral exploration agreement dated June 1, 2013, issued by Nunavut Tunngavik Incorporated ("NTI").
+On May 15, 2014, the Company signed a letter of intent (the "LOI") to acquire 100% of the outstanding shares of Inukshuk Exploration Inc. ("Inukshuk").
+Inukshuk owns a 100% interest in the Hood River Property in Nunavut through a 20-year renewable mineral exploration agreement ("MEA") dated June 1, 2013, issued by Nunavut Tunngavik Incorporated ("NTI").
 On February 26, 2018 the Company and shareholders of Inukshuk signed the final Transaction Agreement (the "Definitive Agreement") and NSR Royalty Agreement covering the acquisition, both agreements have an effective date of September 18, 2014

-Pursuant to the letter of intent and Definitive Agreement the Company acquired 100% of the outstanding shares of Inukshuk by issuing Inukshuk shareholders and their assigns 8,000,000 common shares of the Company upon receipt of TSXV approval (received September 18, 2014).
+Pursuant to the terms of the LOI, the Company acquired 100% of the outstanding shares of Inukshuk by issuing the current shareholders (the "Vendors") and their assignees 8,000,000 common shares of the Company (issued at a fair value of \$560,000) upon receipt of TSX-V preliminary approval (received September 18, 2014) for the transaction.
+In addition to the share payment, WPC is obligated to fulfil the following commitments: